t0qen/juxtra-game/README.md

 </div>

 ## 🤔 For whom ?
-**If you ...**
+**You probably like this game if you ...**
-- want to play a game, for few minutes
+- want to have a game you can kill with a few minutes
 - want to play with your friend abd have fun
-- want to practice mecanics and become very good at this game
+- want to practice mecanics and master this game
 - ...

 ## 📥 Installation fro Windows and Linux